manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 ### Time and Message Complexity

 Note that the time and number of messages before GST can be both unbounded.
-So for this post we will measure the time and message complexity after GST.
+So for this post, we will measure the time and message complexity after GST.

 **Time complexity**:  since the Liveness proof waits for the first non-faulty primary after GST this may take an interrupted view, then $f$ views of faulty primaries, then a good view in the worst case.
 So all parties will output a value in at most $(f+2)10 \Delta$ time after GST.
-A more carful analysis can impove the first and the last durations.
+A more careful analysis can improve the first and the last durations.
 We will show [later](https://decentralizedthoughts.github.io/2019-12-15-synchrony-uncommitted-lower-bound/) that $(f+1) \Delta$ is a worst case that cannot be avoided (but can have a small probability).

-**Message Complexity**: since each round has an all-to-all message exchange, the total number of message sent after GST is $O((f+1) \times n^2) = O(n^3)$.
+**Message Complexity**: since each round has an all-to-all message exchange, the total number of messages sent after GST is $O((f+1) \times n^2) = O(n^3)$.
 We will [later](https://decentralizedthoughts.github.io/2019-08-16-byzantine-agreement-needs-quadratic-messages/) show that $O(n^2)$ is the best you can hope for (against strongly adaptive adversaries).

 *Exercise 11: Modify the protocol above to use just $O(n)$ messages per view (so total of $O(n^2)$ after GST).
-Explain why the proof still works, in particular detail the Liveness proof and the Time complexity.
+Explain why the proof still works, in particular, detail the Liveness proof and the Time complexity.
 Can you get the same bound as in Exercise 9?*